 Keeping the budget intact is easy on this popular route.
 Normal-speed ferries can do the job in two hours total.
 What’s more, they’ll rarely break the bank.
 Prices can be as low as $11 for the crossing alone.
 A few extra bucks on top of that takes care of taxi transfers to the port.

 The standard ferry crossing time from Krabi to Koh Phi Phi is two hours.
 That includes only the time spent at sea.
-You’ll also need to factor in the length of transfers from Krabi Airport or the beach at Ao Nang, waits at the ferry terminal, and a little admin on the Koh Phi Phi side to pay entry to the island (400 THB).
+You’ll also need to factor in the length of transfers from Krabi Airport or the beach at Ao Nang and waits at the ferry terminal before reaching one of Thailand’s most popular destinations the main island, Phi Phi Don.

-Rates for different ferries with different companies will vary.
+Ticket prices for different ferry companies will vary.
 On average, you can expect to pay upwards of $11 and rarely more than $18 for a crossing on the normal or high-speed routes.
-It’s easy to check what the cost of the trip from Krabi to Koh Phi Phi will be on your chosen dates.
+It’s easy to check what the cost of the trip from Krabi to Phi Phi Islands will be on your chosen dates.
 Just head over to 12Go.asia and search.

 It most certainly is!
 This is one of Thailand’s most iconic islands.
 It hulks straight out of the Andaman Sea like some sleeping giant.
 Emerald jungles cascade off its cliffs.
 Karst mountains spike the skies.
 There are hidden beaches and coves and inlets for exploring, along with wide sands at lovely Loh Dalum Beach and Tonsai, where reggae bars front the water.
 It’s also a national park, with teeming coral reefs and lagoons brimming with sea turtles and sharks.